Alternative Treatments for Diabetes

-- Discuss any drugs you use, including herbal products, with your doctor before taking them.
+- Discuss any drugs you are thinking of using, including herbal products, with your doctor before taking them.

 - If you experience side effects such as nausea, vomiting, rapid heartbeat, anxiety, insomnia, diarrhea, or skin rashes, stop taking the herbal product and notify your doctor immediately.

 - Avoid preparations made with more than one herb.

 - Beware of commercial claims of what herbal products can do.
 Look for scientific-based sources of information.